abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - An overview of gradient descent optimization algorithms ax1609.04747.pdf
         - Backpropagation through time what it does and how to do it ieee90.pdf
         - Deep learning via Hessian-free optimization.pdf
+        - Delving Deep into Rectifiers Surpassing Human-Level Performance on ImageNet Classification ax1502.01852.pdf
         - Don't Decay the Learning Rate, Increase the Batch Size iclr18.pdf
+        - On the Variance of the Adaptive Learning Rate and Beyond ax1908.03265.pdf
+    - ordinal regression/
+        - Ordinal Regression with Multiple Output CNN for Age Estimation cvpr16.pdf
     - resnet/
         - Aggregated Residual Transformations for Deep Neural Networks ax170411 cvpr17.pdf
         - Deep Residual Learning for Image Recognition ax1512.pdf